SamSalvatico/architecture-test/README.md

 how would you prioritize the backlog?**

 Suggested team:
-- one developer that implement libraries for make services able to communicate using message broker;
+- one developer that implements libraries for make services able to communicate using message broker;
 - one or more devops to make architecture ready for minimum needs;
 - one developer that makes mocks tour importer operators;
 - one developer that implements tour processor;
-- one developer to manage databases and logging needs;
 - one team lead that coordinates everybody.

+Leave outside:
+- monitoring architecture like Prometheus, Grafana, ...;
+- low-latency log architecture;
+- high availability fine-grained configurations;
+- scalability tests;
+- fine-grained testing.

+Backlog (1 is higher):
+1. decide, broadly, TourRadar tour's formats;
+2. implement tour processors and importers;
+3. broadly implement the architecture adding Helm charts for RabbitMq, MongoDB, ..
+4. make services able to communicate between each other;
+5. tests for a complete workflow.